CyberDiscovery/cyberdisc-bot/README.md

 # cyberdisc-bot
-An attempted bot for the CyberDiscovery dicord server.
+An attempted bot for the CyberDiscovery discord server.